its-cyberjaya/constitution/README.md

 1. Members of IT Society are defined as:
   * current active students of the Faculty of Computing Informatics, and
-  * current active students of Multimedia University who submits a membership form for registration in the membership database.
+  * current active students of Multimedia University who submits a membership form for registration in the membership database, and
+  * individuals who agree to this constitution.

 ## Regulation 3: Responsibilities of IT Society Members